Diliradon/dzen-code/README.md

 * **style**: Changes that do not affect the code's logic (e.g., formatting).
 * **test**: Adds or modifies tests.
 #### Use Commitizen to Commit
-Once you’ve installed all the required libraries, run ```yarn install```.
+Once you've installed all the required libraries, run ```yarn install```.
 After everything is set up, when you run ```git commit```, Commitizen will automatically trigger and ask you to choose the type of commit, enter a scope (if applicable), and provide a subject for your commit.
 </br>
 To start the commit redactor, simply run:
 ```